s-kyungyong/Kronos/Repeat_annotations/README.md

 TTTAGGGTTTAGGGTTTAGGGTTTAGGG
 ```

 Let's create an inputfile that would be used for --rmlib.
 We will use the repeat annotation file from HiTE.
+Similarly, let's exclude any unknown classes.
 ```
 #get confident_TE.cons.fa.classified from HiTE
 python filter_hite.py
 ```

 Lastly, CDS of annotated genes will be used for --cds.
-We will remove matches to TEs from v2.0 annotation sets based on some criteria and let EDTA decide what to do for those loci.
+We will remove matches to TEs from v2.0 annotation sets.
+The criteria will be set very lenient with E-value < 1e-04 and 40% coverage for the Kronos genes.
+This does not necessarily mean that these genes are TEs.
+We are simply giving EDTA options.
 ```
+#run diamond v2.1.9.163
 diamond makedb -d Kronos.v2.0.pep.dmnd --in Kronos.v2.0.pep.fa
 diamond blastx -d Kronos.v2.0.pep.dmnd --out trep-db_complete_Rel-19.triticum.filtered.against.Kronosv2.dmnd.out --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qlen slen -q trep-db_complete_Rel-19.triticum.filtered.fa python filter_cds.py